10maurycy10/10maurycy10.github.io/content/projects/testing_groundplanes/index.md

 So to test some of these claims, I designed a (1.6 mm thick) board with pairs of 15 mm traces and 2 mm of clearance between them.
 Both for capacitive and inductive coupling, long, parallel and nearby tracks are the worst case.
-Each end of the traces had a pin, and if a ground plane was present, a ground pin was placed by the trace pins to keep the return path as close as possible:
+Each end of the traces has a pin, and if a ground plane was present, a ground pin was placed by the trace pins to keep the return path as close as possible:

 ![The layout of the PCB I used](board.png)